project-lux/lux-middletier/docs/development.md

 ## Overview

 The middle tier is a mediator that sits between the MarkLogic database backend and the JavaScript frontend.
-It is a web applicaiton implemented with Node.js.
+It is a web application implemented with Node.js.
 It provides API endpoints that serves data in JSON format.

 ## Running the Application Locally